 - Discount-enhanced yield

 Closed-end funds revolutionized investing when they were first introduced in 1883, some 30-plus years before the first mutual funds were launched.
 Today, closed-end funds represent a small piece of the asset management business.
 But with about $300 billion in assets, the industry is highly valued by investors as one of the most attractive ways to own an actively-managed portfolio of securities at a low minimum investment.
+In fact, Barron's recently released a list of "closed-end funds that still deliver".
 And while CEFs are often overlooked and misunderstood, their unique structure provides investors an important and differentiated way to achieve their long-term investment goals.
 Many investors hold CEFs for long periods of time and it is not unusual for shares to be handed down from one generation to the next.

 Active, Professional Portfolio Management

 How they are created and traded are often misunderstood aspects of closed-end funds.
 Typically, there is an initial public offering (IPO) to raise capital dedicated to a specific strategy or asset class.
 “Closed-end” funds got their name from the fact that once the capital is raised shares are no longer issued directly from the fund, although new shares may be issued through dividend reinvestment programs or secondary offerings.
 To purchase shares, investors go through a broker or a cash purchase plan offered by the fund’s transfer agent.